ttnmapper/documentation/project_status.md

 ## Chirp Stack

+- [x] Data accepted and stored in TTN Mapper's database
+- [x] Android app support - partial, as network identification needs to be refactored
+- [ ] iOS app support
 - [ ] Integration: TTN Mapper will ingest data from ChirpStack if a webhook integration has been set up, accrding to [ChirpStack integration](integrations/chirpstack.md).
 - [x] Device raw data: available
 - [ ] Gateway raw data: not yet implemented